Woman's National Christian Temperance Union

 Scope and Contents Papers, 1879-1915, of the Olney family of Newaygo County, Michigan.
 Includes letters to Bert Olney at various addresses in Indiana and Michgan, which relate school incidents and discuss political matters, such as James Garfield's presidency.
 There are also letters between Bert and Alice Olney and their sons, Albert J. Olney and Clinton Olney.
 Albert J. and Clinton Olney were both studying agriculture at (what is now) Michigan State University.
 The letters from their parents discuss family life...

 Scope and Contents The personal papers of Julia W. Oxrieder include materials related to Williamsburg, Virginia, documents of interest she collected related to her many interests, and personal material about her life and work in Williamsburg.
 Many items are copies of biographies, newspaper articles, and ephemera documenting local history including folklore, education, Williamsburg people and organizations, African Americans, and other topics.

 Scope and Contents Papers including correspondence, circular letters, accounts, minutes, reports, speeches, printed matter and newspaper clippings relating to the campaign for prohibition in Virginia.
 Includes correspondence with members of anti-saloon leagues in other states and the Woman's National Christian Temperance Union.
-(2162 items).
-Backlog addition, received in 1930, is combined with original accession as Folders 23 and 24 (132 items).
+(2162 items; 1930 addition: 132 items).

 Scope and Contents Minutes, financial ledgers, correspondence, printed material, and religious ephemera, 1882-1960, relating to a chapter of the Woman's Christian Temperance Union in Ft.
 Smith, Arkansas, from the home of Grace Shipley Collins.